Understanding Defense Mechanisms in Psychology | ICHARS

 3. SUPEREGO is the last component of the human mind that surfaces again as the voice of conscience and is based on the morality principle.
 It is the opposite of ego and puts the interests of others before the self.
 For example, the grown-up child thinks of not insisting on something and being empathetic towards the situation of the other.

-So, as we have already understood above about the three important structural aspects of the mind: –
+So, as we have already understood above about the three important structural aspects of the mind:

-Id (about basic needs, impulses, and desires to the extent of being hedonistic about pleasure)
+Id – About basic needs, impulses, and desires to the extent of being hedonistic about pleasure

-Ego (about rationalising the unrealistic demands of the Id and keeping it in check)
+Ego – About rationalising the unrealistic demands of the Id and keeping it in check

-Super Ego (about moralising the realisation of the demands of the Id by the ego in the paradigm of the rules, regulations, ethics, and morality it possesses)
+Super Ego – About moralising the realisation of the demands of the Id by the ego in the paradigm of the rules, regulations, ethics, and morality it possesses

-Different types of defence mechanism
+Different types of defense mechanism

-S.No.Name of the Defence MechanismManner of ManifestationExample
+S.No.Name of the Defense MechanismManner of ManifestationExample

 1DenialRefusal to accept realityDenying / Not accepting the loss of a loved one